The Newton-Puiseux algorithm and effective algebraic series: Overview

 \section{Overview}

-Given a polynomial $p(x,y)$ in two variables $x$ and $y$ over an algebraically closed field~$\mathbb{K}$ of characteristic zero, the classical Newton-Puiseux algorithm allows to determine the first terms of a series $\phi$ over $\mathbb{K}$ for which~$p(x,\phi) = 0$.
+Given a polynomial equation in two unknowns over an algebraically closed field of characteristic zero, the Newton-Puiseux algorithm~\cite{puiseux1850recherches,brieskorn2012plane} solves the equation for one of the unknowns in terms of series in the other by computing them term by term.
 Finding a series solution of a polynomial equation is one and the most apparent aspect of the algorithm.
-However, it also allows to encode a series by a finite amount of data and to effectively perform operations such as plus and times on the level of these encodings.
-The Newton-Puiseux algorithm was introduced by Newton and analyzed by Puiseux in~\cite{puiseux1850recherches}, see also~\cite{brieskorn2012plane} for a modern presentation of it.
-It was generalized to multivariate, not necessarily bivariate polynomials over a field of characteristic zero in~\cite{MacDonald}, and studied in~\cite{saavedra2017mcdonald} for polynomials over a field of positive characteristic.
-While it is well-known how to compute effectively with univariate series that are algebraic, this is not the case for algebraic multivariate series.
-We explain the latter here and complement the discussion of the Newton-Puiseux algorithm presented in~\cite{MacDonald}.
-We also show that the convex hull of the support of an algebraic series is a polyhedral set and explain how the equality test allows to compute its vertices and bounded faces.
-Supports of series were also studied in~\cite{aroca2019support,aroca2022minimal}, though in the more general context of series algebraic over a certain ring of series.
-The article comes with a Mathematica implementation of the Newton-Puiseux algorithm and a Mathematica notebook, which can be found on~https://github.com/buchacm/newtonPuiseuxAlgorithm.
+However, it also permits to encode algebraic series by finite data and to effectively compute with them on the level of these encodings.
+While this is well-known for univariate algebraic series, this is not the case for algebraic series that are multivariate.
+We explain how to do effective arithmetic with such series and complement the discussion of the Newton-Puiseux algorithm for multivariate, not necessarily bivariate polynomials over a field of characteristic zero in~\cite{MacDonald}.
+We also explain that the convex hull of the support of an algebraic series is a polyhedral set and discuss how its vertices and bounded faces can be computed.
+Based thereon, we provide a simple way to identify the polynomial and rational solutions of a polynomial equation.
+The article comes with a Mathematica implementation of the Newton-Puiseux algorithm and a Mathematica notebook that contains the examples presented here.
+They can be found on~https://github.com/buchacm/newtonPuiseuxAlgorithm.

+Further literature related to the Newton-Puiseux algorithm, effective algebraic series or supports of algebraic series: a generalization of the Newton-Puiseux algorithm to systems of polynomial equations over a field of characteristic zero is presented in~\cite{mcdonald2002fractional,aroca2010puiseux, aroca2009family}, see also the references therein, and to polynomials over a field of positive characteristic in~\cite{saavedra2017mcdonald}.
+Supports of series were also studied in~\cite{aroca2022minimal,aroca2019support}, though in the more general context of series algebraic over a certain ring of series.
+For a complexity analysis of (variants of) the Newton-Puiseux algorithm we refer to~\cite{walsh2000polynomial}, in particular to~\cite{poteaux2015improving} and the references therein.
+We point out that there are other computational models for algebraic (power) series based on the implicit function theorem~\cite{alonso1992computational, alonso2018encoding}, diagonals of rational functions~\cite{denef1987algebraic}, or closed-form formulas of their coefficients~\cite{hickel2019algebraic}.